OutSystems/docs-product/src/develop/logic/screen-partial-refresh.md

 ---
-summary: It is possible to update certain parts of the screen without reloading the whole screen, thus improving the end-user experience.
+summary: It is possible to update certain parts of the screen without reloading the whole screen, thus improving the end user experience.
 tags: support-Front_end_Development; support-webapps-featured; runtime-traditionalweb
 ---